-Tony and Grammy Award-winning performer Heather Headley (The Lion King, Aida) made a surprise visit to theatre students during Camp 2010.
+Tony and Grammy Award-winning performer Heather Headley (The Lion King, Aida) made a surprise visit to theatre students during summer 2010.

-Hunter Bell, author and one of the stars of the musical [title of show] works with musical theatre students during Camp 2012.
+Hunter Bell, author and one of the stars of the musical [title of show] works with musical theatre students during summer 2012.

 - Musical theatre production rehearsal, during which students and the creative team (director, choreographer, musical director and designers) prepare for a four performance run of the show.

 - Private voice lessons